coderefinery/git-intro/_episodes/04-branches.md

 "description"){:class="img-responsive"}

 - We see branching points and merging points.
-- As we said before, often we call the main line development `master` as this is what Git uses as defualt.
+- As we said before, often we call the main line development `master` as this is what Git uses as default.
 - Other than this convention there is nothing special about `master`, it is just a branch.
 - Commits form a directed acyclic graph (we have left out the arrows to avoid confusion about the time arrow).